 Dirty hydraulic fluid

 Fluid that is contaminated with dirt, debris, water and other impurities may cause heat build up in a few ways.
-Blocked fluid filters, pipes and strainers place undue load on the pump or even lead to pressure drops on the back side of filters that cause cavitation.
+Blocked fluid filters, pipes and strainers place undue load on the pump.

-Low fluid levels can result in a condition in which not enough flow is reaching the critical hydraulic components and moving parts.
+Low oil level can result in a condition in which not enough flow is reaching the critical hydraulic components and moving parts.
 This is known as oil starvation and it will increase metal-on-metal friction and lead to increased heat and wear.
-Oil starvation can also be caused by clogged hydraulic filters, incorrect fluid reservoir design.

 Cavitation is the rapid formation and implosion of air cavities in the hydraulic fluid.
 When these air cavities collapse under pressure, they generate a lot of heat.
-In fact, temperatures can reach up to 2700 degrees C at the point of implosion!
-Not only does cavitation compromise the lubrication properties of the oil, the excessive heat that is generated is extremely damaging to the hydraulic pump and the system as a whole.
-Attacking hoses and seals and causing metal components to expand and wear.
+This leads to overheating hydraulics of extrusion press and extremely damages of the hydraulic pump and the system as a whole.

 The design of any hydraulic system must allow oil to dissipate heat in order to operate efficiently.
 Some systems may do this with an oil reservoir or heat exchanger or combination of both.
-If the system design does not allow for sufficient heat dissipation or if the system is clogged or faulty, this will result in the fluid becoming overheated.
+If the system design does not allow for sufficient heat dissipation, this will result in the oil becoming overheated.

 Worn or damaged pumps